Influence of Energy Drinks on Different Cardiovascular Parameters of Healthy Young Adults: A Pilot Study

-Keywords: Energy Drinks, cardiovascular health, electrocardiography, corrected QT interval
+Keywords: cardiovascular health, corrected QT interval, electrocardiography, energy drink, heart rate

 Abstract